IceDragon200/mt-harmonia/harmonia_spirits/README.md

 They can be attracted to spirit lanterns which naturally absorb mana.

-Spirits will consume the mana from the lantern and then be traped inside it.
+Spirits will consume the mana from the lantern and then be trapped inside it.